parish of Mawgan Meneage is situated in the deanery and hundred of Kerrier.

 I myself (Roger Shirley) am the OPC for this parish.
 Currently I only have on the site the records that have links in the left frame.
 I do have most copies of most of the parish registers, so please do contct me if you need any assistance and I will help as much as I can.

 Civil Registration of Births, Deaths and Marriages began in England from July of 1837.
-Copies of certificates can be obtained from two sources, the central archive maintained by the General Register Office (GRO) or the local District Registration Office which is Kerrier for Mawgan.
-The information required to obtain a copy of a certificate is different for both Offices and is explained in more detail here.
+Copies of certificates can be obtained from two sources, the central archive maintained by the General Register Office (GRO) or the Cornwall Registration Service.
+The information required to obtain a copy of a certificate is explained in detail.
 Also visit Mark Howells website for more information on ordering certificates and check Barbara Dixon's Tutorials for details on what information appears on birth, death and marriage certificates.

 Families being researched in Mawgan in Meneage: